Vyper-Dev/Basic_Encryption/README.md

 # Dual Encryption

 These are two levels of encryption/decryption based on the iPhone keyboard layout.
 This encryption is symetrical and could be analyzed via patterns to find the key.
+Limitations: No uppercase or special characters are encrypted